Malham

 Check opening times on the Yorkshire Dales National Park - Malham website.

-A renovated traditional Dales barn, Town Head Barn, near to where the footpath to Malham Cove branches from Cove Road, is a free to enter National Trust property which provides displays and leaflets about the Malham Tarn Estate which is managed by the National Trust.
+A renovated traditional Dales barn, Town Head Barn, near to where the footpath to Malham Cove branches from Cove Road, is a National Trust property which has at times been open during the summer to provide displays and leaflets about the Malham Tarn Estate.

 More information at the National Trust - Malham Tarn Estate website.